milgrim2023/human-speed/_posts/2025-07-25-to-the-wirral.md

 ![]({{ site.baseurl }}/images/riverweaver.jpg)

 Then it was a beautiful walk along the River Weaver, with paddle-boarders and kayakers serenely gliding down the river.
 For me this took some mental agility to appreciate as I fought my way along a moderately overgrown single-track path with brambles, and nettles and seemingly every other stinging or scratching plant native to these isles.
 Eventually though I got to the second kissing-gate and fought my way through that one and out onto a nice gravel path.
-A gravel path that quickly disappeared into a possible tractor flatten grass path along the river.
+A gravel path that quickly disappeared into WHAT appeared to be a tractor-flattened grass path alongside the river.
 I followed this, then turned up the hill to rejoin the Komoot route – free at last!

 ![]({{ site.baseurl }}/images/backonroute.jpg)